MARKET SNAPSHOT: U.S. Stocks Poised To Bust Out New Records As Optimism About Payrolls Data Builds

 Individual stocks:Hovnanian Enterprises Inc. (HOV) is scheduled to report earnings ahead of the open on Friday.

-Shares of Lululemon Athletica Inc.(LULU) could add to a 10% late-session rally Thursday.
-That move came after the apparel-maker posted first-quarter results that beat expectations (http://www.marketwatch.com/story/lululemon-shares-rally-10-after-company-earnings-ivivva-restructuring-plans-2017-06-01) and announced a shakeup of its Ivivva brand.
+Shares of Lululemon Athletica Inc.(LULU) shot up 15% in premarket action after the apparel-maker posted first-quarter results that beat expectations (http://www.marketwatch.com/story/lululemon-shares-rally-10-after-company-earnings-ivivva-restructuring-plans-2017-06-01) and announced a shake-up of its Ivivva brand, late Thursday.

-Shares of RH Inc.(RH) could see pressure, after plunged 20% in late trade Thursday.
+Shares of RH Inc.(RH) sank 22% in premarket trading.
 The retail chain formerly known as Restoration Hardware cut its earnings outlook for the year (http://www.marketwatch.com/story/restoration-hardware-plunges-more-than-20-after-cutting-earnings-forecast-2017-06-01).

 (http://www.marketwatch.com/story/restoration-hardware-plunges-more-than-20-after-cutting-earnings-forecast-2017-06-01)